Amyyy-z/Multi-channel-DCNN/README.md

 ### Contact
-For any other inquiries, please email: amy.zhang@monash.ed
+For any other inquiries, please email: xinyu.zhang@monash.ed

 --------------------------------------------------------------------------------------------------------